 Table 1 presents each metric weight used to calculate the final score as well as potential values for each metric.

 Measure Applicability: Indicate whether the measure is appropriate in CT given its climate and economy.
-(Consider relevance for a cold, humid climate and CT's business practices (e.g., farming is less irrigation intensive than in the West).
+(Consider relevance for a cold, humid climate, and CT's business practices (e.g., farming is less irrigation intensive than in the West).

-Market: Availability: Indicates the degree to which the technology and know-how exist for this solution.
+Market: Availability: Indicates the degree to which the technology and expertise exist for this solution.

 Market Breadth and Applicability: Indicates how widely this measure could be adopted in the medium-term future within the applicable sector